 The best example that I would give is a human one.
 If you have ever experienced a panic attack, you will relate to this personally.
 If not, I suspect you know someone who has or have at least seen someone panic on TV or in a movie.

 Dog separation anxiety is truly a panic disorder about being left alone.
 When people experience a panic attack in a movie, there “might” be a few people to help talk them off the ledge.
 However, those people tend to be in an exclusive group, if they even exist at all.
 For example, a best friend, a beloved partner or spouse, or even a professional counselor that is a positive influence.
 The random stranger (however kind and lovely) is generally not able to stop the panic and anxiety.

 So, let’s look at this with respect to dogs.
 We bring in a new doggie friend that the resident dog is not familiar with.
 They may or may not become the best of friends, the new dog may or may not be affected by the resident dog’s separation anxiety, and at the end of the day, even if it works in theory, there are still those times where the new dog may have to be separated from the resident dog which means the underlying behavior problem of alone-time anxiety will still be there in full force.

-For those of you thinking about another dog to help with your first, please take time to look at all of the above reasons why that might not be the right answer, at least at this time.
-Consider doing separation anxiety training with the resident dog to help them be more comfortable with alone time first, before bringing in a second dog.
+If you are considering bringing home another dog to help with your first, please take time to consider all of the above reasons why that may not be the best answer.
+Consider starting dog separation anxiety training with the resident dog first to help them be more comfortable with alone time before bringing in another dog.

-The mainstay of separation anxiety training is called desensitization, and while that may sound straightforward there are many nuances to the protocol.
-Feel free to look through our separation anxiety blog on training or, contact a certified separation anxiety trainer for a consult, in order to learn more.
+The mainstay of separation anxiety training is called desensitization, and while that may sound straightforward, there are many nuances to the protocol.
+Feel free to look through our separation anxiety blog on training or contact a certified separation anxiety trainer for a consult to learn more!